nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ...
 ```

----

-## 📘 Dispatchers.IO in Kotlin Coroutines
+## 🎯 Dispatchers.IO

-### 🚀 What is Dispatchers.IO?
+### ❓ What is Dispatchers.IO?
 - Dispatchers.IO is a coroutine dispatcher optimized for I/O-bound operations.
 - It uses a shared thread pool with a larger number of threads than Dispatchers.Default.
 - Dispatchers.IO can run a large number of coroutines concurrently, even if some block.
 - It starts with a few threads but can expand up to 64 threads to handle blocking tasks efficiently.
 - If multiple coroutines share the same thread (e.g., >64 coroutines), they still run concurrently using suspension (delay, withContext, yield, etc.).
 - It is used for:
 	- Reading/writing files
 	- Database access
 	- Network calls (Retrofit, HTTP, etc.)
 	- Any long-running blocking I/O task

-### 🧠 Behavior

-	✅ Designed for blocking I/O tasks — it's okay if a coroutine blocks a thread for a while.
+- Designed for blocking I/O tasks — it's okay if a coroutine blocks a thread for a while.
-    ✅ Can grow its thread pool dynamically, up to 64 threads (default upper limit).
+- Can grow its thread pool dynamically, up to 64 threads (default upper limit).
-    ✅ Coroutines run concurrently, even when sharing threads — by suspending at I/O points.
+- Coroutines run concurrently, even when sharing threads — by suspending at I/O points.

-### 🧪 Example: Parallel (Asynchronous) behaviour
+### 🟠 Parallel (Asynchronous) behaviour:

  ```
 class MyViewModel : ViewModel() {